shadiaboalnasser/tretton_37/README.md

 * I have started to implement both search for employee name and office in a search input, but then I noticed some employees have `lund` included in their names so decided to have a seperate filter for offices and use search input just for employees names, BTW both filters can work together.
 * We can use several ways to do sort and filters but I chose to not use a build in functions since it's an assignment.
 * I used ReSharper extention in Visual Studio to check styles work across Chrome, Firefox and Edge.
+* I exclude the API key from the code , just to prevent expose it on public repo.